jahangeeraslam1/jahangeeraslam1/README.md

 Currently seeking new employment oppurtunities in Software/Cyber roles.

-Feel free to browse my code and if you have any questions or would like to have a chat, you can reach me on : Jahangeeraslam16@outlook.com
+Feel free to browse my work and if you have any questions or would like to have a chat, you can reach me on : Jahangeeraslam16@outlook.com